-''' 1 #include "axom/config.hpp" // compile time definitions 2 #include "axom/core/execution/execution_space.hpp" // for execution_space traits 3 4 #include "axom/mint.hpp" // for mint classes and functions 5 #include "axom/core/numerics/Matrix.hpp" // for numerics::Matrix '''
+''' #include "axom/mint.hpp" // for mint classes and functions #include "axom/core/numerics/Matrix.hpp" // for numerics::Matrix '''

 Step 2: Get a Mesh

 The example application is designed to operate on either a Structured Mesh or an Unstructured Mesh.
 The type of mesh to use is specified by a runtime option that can be set by the user at the command line.
 See Step 7: Run the Example for more details.